 LocationHawaii County, United States

-From the architect.
+Text description provided by the architects.
 Located on thirty acres of remote pasture, Lavaflow 5 frames the sea and sky with structure and line.
 The slender steel frame supports walls of varying opacity; from nothing, to glass, to screen, to solid - creating a laminate of materials tempering the expansive view overlooking the Hamakua coastline on the eastern slope of Mauna Kea on Hawaii’s Big Island.

 The remoteness of the site, our desire for large open expanses, and a commitment to build sustainability led us to investigate prefabrication in steel as a method of construction.
 We began by researching standard prefabrication systems but all that were available seemed clumsy and lacking the refinement we desired.
 So working closely with our structural engineer, we designed and developed a bolt together structural system based on 8”x8” wide flange beams that allowed for long spans of steel while keeping the elegance of scale we had envisioned.